How to Draw Anime – You Can Do It!

 Then, draw another horizontal line halfway between Horizontal #1 and the chin, which will be horizontal #2.

-And one more…halfway between Horizontal #2 and the chin, which will be horizontal #3.
+And draw one more halfway between Horizontal #2 and the chin, which will be horizontal #3.

 Diagram of anime face.